Article Contents

 - Is ‘this’ approach still valid?
 Or have requirements changed?
 What is your company’s commitment to supporting project success?

-The last question should be used cautiously as it can surface vulnerabilities in the buyer’s business model and organizational structure and potentially alienate the seller.
-But it also can provide significant insight into the inner workings and capabilities of the buyer’s company as well as their commitment to the buyer to seller relationship’s growth.
+The last question should be used cautiously.
+It can surface vulnerabilities in the buyer’s business model and organizational structure.
+This can potentially alienate the seller.
+But it can also provide significant insight into the buyer’s company’s inner workings and capabilities.
+It reveals their commitment to the growth of the buyer-to-seller relationship.
 Red flags should be evaluated carefully.

 The biggest enemy of performance and requirements deviation is transparency.
 Information is no longer the tool of just the corporate suite and needs to be debated openly.
-For example: An international retailer targeted as a potential key account published an RFP for a senior project manager to complete 140 sites in 13 months.
+For example: An international retailer was targeted as a potential key account.
+They published an RFP for a senior project manager.
+The project manager would need to complete 140 sites in 13 months.
 An existing vendor would usually deliver 3+ projects at a time.
-If the vendor became aware of the new contracting model (to complete all at once, with a contractor) the key account management approach/ status would need to be evaluated.
+If the vendor understood the new contracting model, they would need to finish everything simultaneously with a contractor.
+The key account management approach and status would need to be evaluated.

 Account Management Interactive Planning Tool

-The following documentation and planning tool can be used to draft out the team’s initial strategies for improving management of key accounts.
+The following documentation is available.
+The planning tool can be used to draft out the team’s initial strategies.
+These strategies are aimed at improving management of key accounts.

 Check out the interactive article, Knowledge Management in Sharepoint!